Almy, Wyoming: 1895 explosion

-On March 20, 1895, an explosion at the Red Canyon #5 mine near Almy killed 62 miners.
+On March 20, 1895, an explosion combined with flying debris at the Red Canyon #5 mine near Almy killed 62 miners.
 It is the third worst mine disaster in Wyoming history, exceeded only by disasters in Kemmerer and Hanna.

+Rescue squads tried to enter the mine all through the night, but without success.
+There were no survivors from the initial explosion.